top of page

 Thus, Uniti was born.

 Our engineers attacked the challenge aggressively from day one.
-In dark rooms, deep within Lund University, Sweden (where Bluetooth was invented), we started from fundamental datasets and first principles.
+In dark rooms, deep within Lund University, Sweden, we started from fundamental datasets and first principles.
 Seeking to challenge every convention in the auto industry we literally "scienced the sh!t out of it".

 The process was hyper-creative and the team was extremely dedicated.
 Working long hours, we designed a product that felt more in sync with the next generation.
 A vehicle designed like consumer electronics, not cars.

 Waiting in the green room at a tech conference in Berlin in 2017, I met Steve Wozniak, co-founder of Apple.
-We had a deep discussion about Uniti and some of the similarities with a fledgling Apple.
-I gave my speech, followed by Steve, who then walked on stage and directly asked:
+We had a short discussion about Uniti and some of the similarities with a fledgling Apple.
+I gave my speech, followed by Steve, who mentioned while one stage:

 "Why do we make electric cars large?
 It turns out, in engineering we design to solve inefficiencies, and the battery is clearly the electric cars Achilles heal" Steve Wozniak

 The journey of Uniti was certainly a whirlwind of highs and lows.
-Highlights included the U17 event, where we showcased our prototypes to an audience of hundreds of thousands of people from around the world, including over 3500 who physically attended, and the rounds of funding that we gained, affirming the faith people had in our mission.
+Highlights included the U17 event, where we showcased our prototypes to a large audience of people from around the world, including thousands of people who physically attended.
+We also succeeded in gaining some funding, affirming the faith people had in our mission.

 But while everyone knows that a venture like this is extremely risky, it didn't reduce the burden of worrying about investors losing their money.
 So many people believed in us, invested in us, and lost millions of dollars.
 This motivated me deeply to work out how to mitigate this risk in future.

-But despite our eventual bankruptcy during the COVID-19 pandemic, the journey of Uniti was not in vain.
+But despite our eventual bankruptcy shortly after the COVID-19 pandemic, the journey of Uniti was not in vain.
 It was a testament to the power of a dream, the courage to pursue it, and the resilience to keep going in the face of adversity.

 As I reflect on my journey with Uniti, I am filled with a sense of pride and gratitude.
-For what we were able to achieve, and for the incredible team of people who joined me on this journey.
+For what we were able to achieve, and for the incredible team of people who fought for our mission.
 We may not have reached the destination we had in mind, but we certainly blazed a trail in the electric vehicle revolution.

 Uniti was a vanguard of the electric vehicle revolution, a beacon of innovation and sustainability.
 And while the journey was challenging, it was also incredibly rewarding, and I'm so proud to see our team go on to do great things.
 In fact, many ended up founding their own successful and funded companies within the mobility ecosystem.